About the Foundation

 Compensation and Benefits

-- We offer a comprehensive employee benefits package that includes employer-paid medical, dental, and vision insurance for employees and dependents, long-term disability, business travel, and life insurance, flexible spending accounts for medical and child care expenses, a 401(k) plan (with a matching contribution of up to 16%), commuting assistance, an employee assistance program (EAP), mental health counseling, tuition reimbursement and a generous professional development budget, matching gifts, fitness reimbursements, fertility assistance, and identity theft protection.
-In addition, we allow flexible schedules and some telecommuting with manager’s approval.
+We offer a comprehensive employee benefits package that includes employer-paid medical, dental, and vision insurance for employees and dependents, long term disability, business travel and life insurance, flexible spending accounts for medical and child care expenses, a 401(k) plan (with a matching contribution of up to 16%), commuting assistance, an employee assistance program (EAP), mental health counseling, tuition reimbursement and a generous professional development budget, matching gifts, fitness reimbursements, fertility and adoption assistance, and identity theft protection.
+In addition, we allow flexible schedules and some telecommuting, with the manager’s approval.

 Paid time off includes:

-- Vacation: starts at 3 weeks/year, with increases based on tenure
+- Vacation: 3 weeks/year, with increases based on tenure

 - Personal Days: 2 days/year